Convert Your Life Insurance for a Lifetime of Value.

 - You can lock in lower premiums.
 The younger you are when you convert, the lower your premiums, which can be guaranteed not to increase.

 - You'll have more time to accumulate cash value.
-The cash value of permanent life insurance increases every year.
+The cash value of whole life insurance increases every year.
 Guaranteed.
-Waiting to convert for five or ten years can have a significant impact on the cash value of your permanent life insurance policy.
+Waiting to convert for five or ten years can have a significant impact on the value of your whole life insurance policy.

 - Your conversion benefit won't last forever.
 The length of your conversion period varies according to the details of your term policy.